 Currently a Performing Arts Teacher at the renowned Florida Atlantic University in South Florida, Rhea earned her master’s degree in Music & Music Education from Columbia University in New York City.
 She moved to the country music capital of Nashville to co-produce her self-penned 12-track debut album “Now or Never.”

 Rhea continues to write and perform, further establishing herself as a singer, songwriter, recording artist and producer.
-She opened for the sold out WYRK Acoustic Show featuring Maren Morris, Chris Janson and Big & Rich; performed on many radio stations; and headlined her own showcase at City Winery in Nashville.
+She opened for the sold out WYRK Acoustic Show featuring Maren Morris, Chris Janson and Big & Rich.
+She has performed on many radio stations and headlined her own showcase at City Winery in Nashville.

 She also developed a performing arts program for middle school students, delighting in mentoring students while also crafting her own music.
-In fact, Rhea’s students selected the first song to be released from her new album.
+Currently Rhea is inspiring her students to stay positive and be creative through virtual and in-person teaching.